Myth vs. Fact: The Journalism Competition and Preservation Act (JCPA)

 MYTH #2: The JCPA would simply empower bigger media companies to make their own sweetheart deals with tech giants and leave independent publishers behind—thereby exacerbating the Big Tech issue even more.

-• FACT: The current access price paid to news publishers is below competitive levels, as a result of Big Tech’s monopsony power.
-The JCPA allows news publishers to countervail that monopsony power, raising prices back towards competitive levels and expanding newspaper output—the exact opposite effect of a cartel.
+• FACT: The current access price paid to news publishers is below competitive levels, as a result of Big Tech’s monopoly power.
+The JCPA allows news publishers to countervail Big Tech’s monopoly power, raising prices back towards competitive levels and expanding newspaper output—the exact opposite effect of a cartel.

 • FACT: The JCPA addresses competition, not copyright, issues.
-The U.S. Copyright Office found that news content enjoys copyright protection, but the issue in this bill is bargaining power.
+The U.S. Copyright Office (USCO) found that news content enjoys copyright protection, but the issue in this bill is bargaining power.
 The USCO explicitly identified the JCPA as a “non-copyright measure” for supporting journalism being considered in Congress.
-The USCO also recognized that news publishers can withhold access to content for payment today under the DMCA.
-To further clarify the matter, language was added to the bill making it unequivocally clear that nothing in the JCPA alters copyright law.
+The USCO also recognized that news publishers can withhold access to content for payment today under the Digital Millennium Copyright Act (DMCA).
+The fundamental need for the JCPA is because Big Tech’s monopoly power makes it infeasible for small and local publishers to exercise their copyright to withhold access to their content.
+To further clarify the matter, the bill text makes it unequivocally clear that nothing in the JCPA alters copyright law.

-MYTH #6: The JCPA would establish a link tax in the United States that will break the internet.
+MYTH #6: The JCPA would establish a link tax in the U.S. that will break the internet.

-MYTH #7: Big media companies would be able to strike deals with Facebook, Google, Twitter, and other tech giants that could prioritize their content to the detriment of podcasters, YouTubers, Substack authors, and other forms of independent media.
+MYTH #7: Big media companies would be able to strike deals with Meta, Google, X (formerly Twitter), and other tech giants that could prioritize their content to the detriment of podcasters, YouTubers, Substack authors, and other forms of independent media.

-• FACT: The JCPA has an intentionally inclusive criterion for organizations that count as news content creators, which can undeniably include podcasters, YouTubers, Substackers, and other independent media.
-The bill also explicitly prohibits excluding publishers or broadcasters based on political alignment.
+• FACT: The JCPA is intentionally inclusive of independent media organizations and individual news content creators, such as podcasters, YouTubers, and Substackers.
+The bill also explicitly prohibits the exclusion of publishers or broadcasters based on political alignment.
 A function-based (rather than content-based) definition allows all types of outlets to qualify.

 MYTH #8: The JCPA uses taxpayer dollars to enable a closed-door negotiation between Big Tech and media.

-• FACT: The JCPA fixes a marketplace imbalance with no tax dollars involved or any government involvement after the law is passed.
-In addition, qualifying publishers must provide full transparency on the annual funds they receive and how it is spent to support news – a transparency absent in how Big Tech uses the money access to news content generates on their sites now.
+• FACT: The JCPA fixes a marketplace imbalance without the use of taxpayer dollars involved or government involvement.
+In addition, qualifying publishers must provide full transparency into the annual funds they receive and how they are spent to support news – transparency that is currently missing from the way Big Tech uses the money generated on their sites from news content.

 MYTH #9: The JCPA would primarily benefit Wall Street and hedge funds, not local papers or their readers.